 The Company is committed to a culture which is inclusive and supports diversity, helping Ageas achieve the combined purpose to understand people and simplify insurance.
-Recruitment, promotion, career development, selection for training and all other aspects of people management are regularly reviewed and monitored to ensure they are free from discrimination, including on the grounds of gender, ethnicity, disability, age, sexual orientation, marital status and other protected characteristics.
+Recruitment, promotion, career development, selection for training and all other aspects of people management are regularly reviewed and monitored to ensure they are free from discrimination, including all protected characteristics as set out in the Equality Act 2010.
 The Ageas UK Boards have set the policies and standards within which the Company will operate, and the Boards' approach to diversity and inclusion is monitored regularly.

 An Inclusion Steering Group known as 'Momentum', chaired by the Ageas UK CEO has been established, comprised of senior representatives from each area of the business who are held accountable for progress against the diversity targets.
-An inclusion plan was also established with the aim of: reducing the gender pay gap and to increase representation of women at senior levels by the end of 2023; improving overall ethnic minority representation; and further supporting applicants/employees with disabilities.
+During 2022 the inclusion plan was refreshed with the aim of: reducing the gender pay gap target; increasing the representation of women at senior levels target; improving overall ethnic minority representation and understanding of their experiences as applicants and employees; and to increase the inclusion of applications and employees with disabilities with the aim of achieving Disability Confident Leader status by the end of 2023.
+Further work was undertaken to ensure products, services, procurement and marketing reflect Ageas UK's commitment to diversity and inclusion, and during 2022 Ageas became a member of iCan, the insurance industry's cultural awareness network.
 The gender pay gap report is provided to the Ageas UK Boards annually, together with progress against agreed targets.
-For 2021 for the first time, Ageas UK published data on ethnicity, disability and LGBTQ+ pay gaps as well as the gender paygap.
+Since 2021 Ageas UK has published data on ethnicity, disability and LGBTQIA+ pay gaps, as well as the gender pay gap.
+The work to deliver the Company's gender targets, includes the Women in Insurance Programme (WIN) and following the programme's success in the UK, during 2022 Ageas UK led a pilot of the global version of the programme across the broader Ageas Group.
+In 2022 the WIN programme won the Insurance Times 2022 Diversity and Inclusion Excellence Award for its demonstrable impact on the careers of Ageas women.

-In line with legislation relating to discrimination in employment, including the employment of people with disabilities, Ageas UK policies and standards include further detail of our requirements.
-Employees with disabilities are treated fairly and can compete on equal terms for career progression.
+Ageas UK policies and standards are aligned to legislation relating to discrimination in employment, including the employment of people with disabilities.
+Further improvements to the provision for applicants and colleagues with disability had led to Ageas UK achieving Disability Confident Level 2 status.
+During 2022 Ageas UK has focussed on raising awareness of autism and has partnered with GAIN, an organisation working across the insurance industry to raise awareness.
+Employees with disabilities are treated fairly and can compete on equal terms for career progression, an applicant with a disability who meets the minimum criteria is guaranteed an interview.
 Ageas UK is committed to continuing the employment of, and for arranging training for, employees who have become disabled while employed by Ageas.